Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 After reading [developer instructions](http://www.pydev.org/developers.html) I went ahead and forked the [Pydev repository](https://github.com/Vanuan/Pydev).
 After importing eclipse projects into a new workspace, adding some breakpoints and running Eclipse in the debug mode I found a place where Jython's command line is constructed: it is a `getCommandLine` method of `org.python.pydev.debug.ui.launching.PythonRunnerConfig`.

-The plan is to:
+The plan has emerged:

 * Run nailgun server
 * Setup classpath
 * Run the script

 Since nailgun server should be started only once, I can do it manually for now.
-Or add it to autostart.

 TODO:

 * start nailgun server by pydev (restart on demand)
+* stop: ng-stop

 ### PYTHONPATH